subsquid/docs/docs/develop-a-squid/squid-structure.md

 # Squid structure

-A squid is expected to follow the folder structure of [`squid-substrate-template`](https://github.com/subsquid/squid-substrate-template) with the following conventions:
+A squid is expected to follow the folder structure with the following conventions:

 - `/db` -- a designated folder with the database migrations
 - `/lib` -- the output folder for the compiled sources